 After receiving clot-busting drugs in the emergency room, you may qualify for a special procedure where we physically remove a clot from inside the brain blood vessels using a stent retriever.
 You may also qualify for this procedure even if you don’t receive any type of medication because you arrived at the emergency room too late.
 A stent can help prop open a narrowed blood vessel and to help us capture and remove a clot in the brain.
 These procedures are extremely time sensitive, as the brain suffers irreversible damage very quickly following a stroke, so only a select number of patients can benefit from these emergency procedures.

 The neurovascular specialists at the Johnston-Willis Comprehensive Stroke Center (and other facilities where this procedure is performed) use the most modern techniques to open blood vessels in the brain after a stroke.
-Currently, we primarily use a device called a TREVO stent retriever; however, we may use other devices and techniques, including the PENUMBRA aspiration device, which removes clots in the arteries in the brain (cerebral arteries) that are not always successfully treated with clot-busting drugs.
+Currently we most often a special plastic tube (distal access catheter) that allows us, through suction, to safely remove clots from brain arteries, we also use a device called a TREVO stent retriever but other devices and techniques including the PENUMBRA aspiration device may be utilized.
+These techniques remove clots in the arteries in the brain (cerebral arteries), which are not always successfully treated with clot-busting drugs or in those who may not qualify for receiving the clot busting drugs.
 Removing clots often results in better outcomes for stroke patients.

 What happens during a Neurothrombectomy?